kastixx/vpn-ws/README.md

 Note: see below for binary packages

-You need gnu make and a c compiler (clang, gcc, and mingw-gcc are supported).
+You need gnu make and a c compiler (clang and gcc are supported).

 The server has no external dependancies, while the client requires openssl (except for OSX where the native ssl/tls implementation is used)